How confident are you in your web archive’s fidelity?

 All told, these two fundamentally flawed archiving approaches put your organization at risk of both not capturing and preserving everything you intend to and losing essential context and data within the files that you actually do capture.

-Hanzo’s CEO, Kevin Gibson, summarized these problems quite eloquently in a recent article he wrote for Artificial Lawyer:
+Hanzo’s Chairman of the Board, Kevin Gibson, summarized these problems quite eloquently in a recent article he wrote for Artificial Lawyer:

 “Web data differs from every previous form of communication in that it is dynamic.
 Unlike email or Word documents, the internet has never been a paper-based medium; online data cannot be reduced to paper without losing critical information.
 The very nature of the internet is its interconnectedness and ceaseless changeability.
 The linkages between pages have inherent meaning, providing context, detail, and richness.”